nickfargo/state/_includes/content/docs/about.md

 * The destination attributes `initial`, `conclusive`, and `final` only affect their local `Region`.

 * Individual transitions are bounded within a single `Region`.
-A transition  arriving at a `concurrent` state constitutes a **fork** of the currency into the state’s subregions, each of which spins up a new currency starting from its local `initial` state.
+A transition  arriving at a `concurrent` state constitutes a **fork** of the currency into the state’s subregions, each of which either spins up a new currency starting from its local `initial` state, or `resume`s a `suspend`ed currency (for subregions that are *recurrent* and/or *persistent*).

 * An active subregion’s currency may `terminate` and **join** the currency of its concurrent superstate, either by arriving at a `final` state, or imperatively.
 An imperative join may be extrinsic, resulting from the superregion being transitioned away from the concurrent superstate, or intrinsic, resulting from a call to `State::join` from within the subregion, which terminates the currency and finalizes it to the current state.

 * An object’s “current state” becomes the set of currencies in all active `Region`s; i.e. its **state configuration**.
 Representation of the state configuration as a selector string must use nested parens `()` or similar to group adjacent regions, delimited by `,`, `;`, or similar.

 * An `owner`’s dispatcher methods are guaranteed to resolve only within the region defined by the root state, and may be stopped at any active `concurrent` state.
 Dispatch continues automatically iff the regions are **orthogonal**, which requires that methods be implemented in no more than one of the subregions.
-In the ambiguous, non-orthogonal case, dispatch stops at the concurrent state, which must contain a **spread** implementation that “weaves” the dispatch into the multiple regions, and then determines for itself how to reduce the values returned from each region into a single value to be returned to the dispatcher method.
+In the ambiguous, non-orthogonal case, dispatch stops descending at the concurrent state, which must contain a **spread** implementation that “weaves” the dispatch into the multiple regions, and then determines for itself how to reduce the values returned from each region into a single value to be returned to the dispatcher method.
 A default concurrent method implementation may be made available, which would simply dispatch to each region in a particular order and then return an array of the returned values.

 * Resolutions that traverse up a superstate chain are blocked ahead of a concurrent state’s spread implementation, and must stop at the boundary of the subregion.